Rel1cx/eslint-react/website/pages/docs/rules/web-api-no-leaked-timeout.md

 ## What it does

-Enforces that every `setTimeout` in a component or custom hook has a corresponding `clearTimeout`.
+Enforces that every `setTimeout` in a component or custom Hook has a corresponding `clearTimeout`.

 Scheduling a timeout within the setup function of `useEffect` without canceling it in the cleanup function can lead to unwanted `setTimeout` callback executions and may also result in using stale values captured by previous render's effects after each subsequent re-render.